kevinwjin/SAFARI-cluster-analysis/README.md

 ## Datasets

 * `MPEG-7` - 70 classes (shapes) of 20 images each with minor differences in between.
 * `ETH-80` - Binary version of the famous dataset.
-8 classes (objects) with 10 subclasses each, with 41 images in each subclass.
+8 classes (objects) with 10
+subclasses each, with 41 images in each subclass.
 * `Iris` - Famous dataset from 1936.
 150 observations with 4 variables.
+* `maps` - Binary images of outlines of the countries of the world, the 48 contiguous US states, and all 254 counties in Texas.
+Includes filtered datasets of 49 European countries (except Russia), and the 13 Texas counties comprising the DFW metroplex.

 ## Contents